Diptendu369/Chat-Application/README.md

 # Chat-Application
-It's a real time chat application using HTML,CSS,JavaScript and MongoDB
+It's a real time chat application using HTML,CSS,JavaScript and MongoDB and nodeJS